 A hybrid model of service delivery would call for centralized administration and oversight of support staff, but support staff would have their offices mixed in with those they are supporting.
 An effort would be made to maximize ‘time in the field’ and reduce time in meetings and conferences.
 This support model provides benefits of both centralized and distributed support.
 Employees would report to the administrative members within the group they support, and also report to their central office management.

 Thanks for taking an interest in this article and sharing it with others.
-The maps below show recent page visitors from around the world as of 2 Sep 2017.
-It’s nice to see there’s ongoing interest in this article over two years after it was published.
-Click the map for a larger view.
+The maps below show recent page visitors from around the world.
+It’s nice to see there’s ongoing interest in this article more than eight years years after it was published.